Written on Mar 3, 2023 4:05:33 PM

 Perhaps the most striking statistic regarding golf cart accidents deals with the sheer number of these accidents that have occurred in recent decades.
 When you think of golf cart accidents, you probably think they are few and far between; a freak accident occurrence that shouldn’t warrant recognition by reputable legal organizations.

-However, the truth is that these accidents are much more common than you are likely to believe.
-In an analysis of the National Electronic Injury Surveillance System in 2007, it was found that over 147,000 injuries occurred in the U.S. in the sixteen years from 1990 to 2006.
+However, the truth is that golf cart accidents are much more common than you are likely to believe.
+In an analysis of the National Electronic Injury Surveillance System in 2007, it was found that over 147,000 golf cart injuries occurred in the U.S. in the sixteen years from 1990 to 2006.

 2.)
 Children Account for One Third of All Injury Victims